Kubernetes Networking with Calico Training Course

 P4 Programming

-21 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at networking engineers and developers who wish to configure, execute and manage programmable networking resources using P4.
+21 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for networking engineers and developers who wish to configure, execute, and manage programmable networking resources using P4.

 By the end of this training, participants will be able to: